FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advancedAccountAdministration/c_st_accountTemplates/t_st_accountTemplates.md

     >
     > Access level is applicable only when Advanced Routing feature is used.
 For more information see Advanced Routing.

 22. Select **Password for enrolled accounts is stored internally** in **AdHoc Settings** to generate the account's password during enrollment.
-If **Password for enrolled accounts is stored internally** is not selected, no password will be generated and stored in the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> database.
-When a new account with external password is enrolled, <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> will send out an email notification; but will not send a temporary password.
+If **Password for enrolled accounts is stored internally** is not selected, no password will be generated and stored in the {{< SecureTransport/securetransportname >}} database.
+When a new account with external password is enrolled, {{< SecureTransport/securetransportname >}} will send out an email notification; but will not send a temporary password.

     > **Note:**
     >